Delta Rectified Flow Sampling for Text-to-Image Editing: Limitations and Future Works

 \section{Limitations and Future Works}

 Our current formulation is limited to rectified flow models.

-Extending DVRF into more models would be a promising direction.
-Additionally, DVRF could benefit from integration with existing inversion techniques, such as attention injection, to further enhance edit controllability.
-We also include and discuss DVRF failure cases.
+Extending DRFS into more models would be a promising direction.
+Additionally, DRFS could benefit from integration with existing inversion techniques, such as attention injection, to further enhance edit controllability.
+We also include and discuss DRFS failure cases.